smucclaw/l4-lp/README.md

 # l4-lp (L4 Logic Program) overview

-This project formalises a semantics for L4, a legal DSL for the law, and implements a rule engine execution pipeline, along with various language binding libraries for interacting with L4 and the pipeline.
+This project formalises a semantics for L4, a DSL for business rules, and implements a rule engine execution pipeline, along with various language binding libraries for interacting with L4 and the pipeline.
 Among these is a browser JS ESM library which is used to implement an